shrikebyte/shrikebyte.github.io/content/_index.md

 Today, most FPGA-centric systems significantly benefit by pairing the FPGA with a traditional processor (running either bare metal software, an OS like Linux, or both at the same time!) to handle higher-level tasks while the FPGA handles lower-level tasks.
-Devices called SoCs (System on a Chip) combine an FPGA with a standard processor and standard peripherals on one chip, allowing for tightly coupled and highly optimized interactions between hardware and software.
+Devices called SoCs (System on a Chip) combine an FPGA with a traditional processor and peripherals on one chip, allowing for tightly coupled and highly optimized interactions between hardware and software.
 As we approach the end of [Moore's Law](https://en.wikipedia.org/wiki/Moore%27s_law) this form of heterogeneous computing is becoming more and more important.